-Management has compiled the unaudited condensed interim consolidated financial statements of Wescan Goldfields Inc. for the three months ended March 31, 2020 (along with the comparative interim period in 2019).
+Management has compiled the unaudited condensed interim consolidated financial statements of Wescan Goldfields Inc. for the three and nine months ended September 30, 2020 (along with the comparative interim periods in 2019).
 The Company's external auditors have not reviewed these statements.

-Consolidated Statements of Financial Position
+Condensed Consolidated Statements of Financial Position